Vika1990Z/Vika1990Z.github.io/ventus/content/products/kubernetes/kubernetes-cluster.md

 ## Download kubeconfig file

-{{% notice note %}}
+{{% notice info %}}
 The kubeconfig file is required to configure access to a cluster and switch between multiple clusters, multiple users, and with different authentication mechanisms such as passwords or tokens.
 {{% /notice %}}

-To download the kubeconfig file that pertains to Cluster do the following:
+To download the kubeconfig file that pertains to Cluster, do the following:
 - identify this desired Cluster on the *Clusters page*;
 - click on the **Actions** icon and select the **Download kubeconfig file** in the list of available options.